marta-rakowska/automated_testing_python_challenge/README.md

 ## Task 2️⃣

 The goal of this task was to:
-- get to know what selectors are,
+- learn what selectors are,
-- get to know where to find selectors,
+- learn where to find selectors,
-- get to know how to write XPaths,
+- learn how to write XPaths,
 - understand how to choose the best selectors.

 List all elements located on the website and three selectors relative to each of them.